RxLaboratory/DuME/src-docs/docs/index.md

 - Easy presets for: mp4, wav, PNG, EXR, Quicktime HAP, GIF... - *evolving list*.
 - Transcode to and from [Image Sequences](sequences.md) (PNG, EXR...).
 - [Mix Media files](mapping.md) (e.g. add sound to an image sequence).
-- Easily render *After Effects* projects and transcode to any format supported by *FFmpeg* - *work in progress*.
+- Easily render *After Effects* projects and transcode to any format supported by *FFmpeg*.
+- Render/Transcode queue, *work in progress, possible with command/batch files thanks to [the command line interface](cli-options.md)*.

 ### Planned Features

-- Render/Transcode queue.
 - Simple media player (using ffplay).
     - Preview of the input.
     - Preview of the output.
 - Render *Blender* scenes.
 - Append several inputs.
 - Add subtitles tracks.
-- Per-stream options for the output.
 - Burn subtitles in picture.
 - Burn Metadata in picture (Timecode...).